Flight Lieutenant | Royal Air Force | 1980 – 2014

 Caroline joined the Royal Air Force in January 1980, serving 35 years as a navigator on fast jets and battlefield helicopters.
 In February 1999 she became the first openly serving transgender officer in the British Armed Forces.

-Caroline flew air defence fighters, providing air defence of the UK and Falkland Islands during the Cold War, and deployed as a Tactical Air Operations Officer during the build up to Gulf War 1.
-In 1992 she volunteered for trooping helicopters, seeing service in Bosnia with the UN in 1995, and in Northern Ireland.
+Caroline flew air defence fighters, providing air defence of the UK and Falkland Islands during the Cold War, and deployed to Saudi Arabia during the build-up to Gulf War 1.
+In 1992, she volunteered for trooping helicopters, with deployments to Northern Ireland and to Bosnia in 1995 with the UN, as part of a Rapid Reaction Force Operational Staff.

-After retiring from the RAF she formed her own company, teaching tactics skills to European Defence Agency military helicopter crews, and as an inspirational speaker, speaking to businesses, corporations, charities, universities, and schools.
-She also writes articles and blogs and has participated in over 35 TV and radio interviews.
-She is a Patron of Liverpool City Region Pride Foundation, a Stonewall School Role Model, and volunteers with Schools OUT UK’s ‘Outing the Past’ team, delivering a national LGBT History Month festival.
+After retiring from the RAF, Caroline formed her own company, teaching tactics skills to European military helicopter crews, and as an inspirational speaker, championing diversity and inclusion with businesses, organisations, universities, and schools.
+She has written articles and blogs and participated in over 40 TV and radio interviews.
 Her autobiography True Colours was published in 2017 and she is a co-author of the military LGBT+ anthology Fighting With Pride.